-- 1. The pre-service teacher arranges a time to discuss the report with their Mentor teacher. - 2.
-The Mentor teacher verifies that the assessment of learning made by the pre-service teacher is accurate. - 3.
-The Mentor teacher marks on the review where they consider the pre-service teacher to be sitting on the APST - 4.
-Comments are added to each section, areas requiring attention are noted, and together, plans are made to ensure that the pre-service teacher successfully completes the professional experience block. - 5.
-A copy of the interim review is emailed to the University Liaison. - 6.
-Weeks 4-6: The interim review becomes a point-of-reference for ongoing reflection, discussion and monitoring of progress, and can help to begin the process of documenting the final report (in InPlace).
+- 1. The pre-service teacher shares the review with the Mentor teacher who verifies that the assessment is accurate. - 2.
+The Mentor teacher marks on the review where they consider the pre-service teacher to be sitting on the APST - 3.
+Comments are added to each section, areas requiring attention are noted, and together, plans are made to ensure that the pre-service teacher successfully completes the professional experience block. - 4.
+A copy of the interim review is emailed to the University Liaison. - 5.
+The interim review becomes a point-of-reference for ongoing reflection, discussion and monitoring of progress.